microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 A load test is critical step to understand if a target system will be reliable under the expected real world traffic.

-Of course its only as good as your ability to predict the expected load, so its important to follow up with other further testing to truly understand how your system behaves in different situations.
+Of course, it's only as good as your ability to predict the expected load, so it's important to follow up with other further testing to truly understand how your system behaves in different situations.

 ## Resources